Horizontal curves of hyperbolic metrics

-We now claim that the cover $\Ups:\cb\to B_{g(t)}(x,1)$ sends a finite number of points, bounded by $C/\inj_{g(t)}(x)$, with $C$ universal, to each point in the image.
+We now claim that the cover $\Ups:\cb\to B_{g(t)}(x,1)$ sends a finite number of points, bounded above by $C/\inj_{g(t)}(x)$, with $C$ universal, to each point in the image, where we recall that $B_{g(t)}(x,1)$ is fully contained in a collar.
 To prove this claim, suppose that there are $n\geq 2$ points in $\cb$ all mapping to the same point under $\Ups$.
 Then there must exist a curve $\si$ in $\cb$ connecting two of these points whose image under $\Ups$ wraps $n-1$ times round the collar, and whose length is less than $2$.
 (We can take the shortest geodesic from one point to the centre of $\cb$, and then add the shortest geodesic from the origin to the other point.)
 Appealing to \eqref{elementary} of Lemma \ref{lemma:inj-collar}, we find that $\rho(y)\geq \frac1e\rho(x)$ for all $y\in B_{g(t)}(x,1)$.
 Therefore, the curve $\si$ must have length bounded by

 and we deduce that

 by \eqref{going_in_appendix} of Lemma \ref{lemma:inj-collar}.
 Because we have assumed that $\inj_{g(t)}(x)\leq \nu\leq \arsinh(1)$, we see that

 completing the claim.